farhan2784/Password-Strength-Checker-Tool/README.md

 # Password-Strength-Checker-Tool

-Website Tool to build and check Strong Password
+Website Tool to build and Check Strong Password!

 Complete, production-ready, static Password Strength Checker website that you can host directly on AWS S3 — no backend needed, secure, mobile-friendly, and educational.